OCHA-DAP/ocha-anticipy/docs/source/introduction.rst

 Introduction
 ============

-Humanitarians are increasingly recognizing that anticipating the risk of a disaster can be more effective than traditional emergency response.
-To reduce the vulnerability and exposure of affected populations, the underlying hazard risk must be identified and understood.
+Whether it is through reducing the vulnerability and exposure of affected populations to likely hazards or acting in anticipation of predictable shocks, Humanitarians are increasingly recognizing the importance of estimating the risk and predicting the occurrence of shocks and disasters, whether it is through reducing the vulnerability and exposure of affected populations to likely hazards, or acting in anticipation of predictable shocks.

-This is where OCHA AnticiPy comes in.
-Gaining the understanding of hazard risk requires in-depth analysis of decades of historical data relating to the shock of interest as well as any related indicators.
+This requires a wide array of data, from historical observations, to existing model forecasts and related covariates.

-The goal of OCHA AnticiPy is to to simplify the downloading and processing of data related to the anticipation of humanitarian risk.
+This is where OCHA AnticiPy comes in, providing a simple interface for downloading and processing a range of data relevant for anticipatory action and disaster risk reduction in humanitarian response.

 Datasets currently supported are: